troykyo/dssloopholes.github.io/category/digitalization/Digital Twin.md

 #### Tommy Hilfiger's digital showroom

 Tommy Hilfiger implemented a digital twin-based virtual showroom that revolutionized their design and development process.
 Using 3D digital models and virtual simulations, designers and buyers could visualize and evaluate collections without the need for physical samples.
 This streamlined the design process, reduced costs, and accelerated time-to-market.
+[More about Tommy Hilfiger's Digital Showroom](https://www.tommy.com/en_int/digital-showroom)

 #### Zara's smart retail system

 Zara, a global fashion retailer, utilizes digital twins and RFID technology to optimize inventory management and enhance the in-store shopping experience.
 Digital twins of garments are created and linked to RFID tags, enabling real-time tracking and monitoring of stock levels.
 This helps Zara to efficiently manage inventory, restock popular items, and provide customers with accurate information on product availability.
+[More about Zara's Smart Retail System](https://www.inditex.com/about-us/our-priorities/technology)

 #### Levi's virtual stylist

 Levi's introduced a virtual stylist powered by digital twins to enhance the online shopping experience.
 Customers can create a virtual avatar, input body measurements, and visualize how different Levi's products would fit and look on them.
 This personalized experience helps customers make informed purchasing decisions, reducing returns and improving customer satisfaction.
+[More about Levi's Virtual Stylist](https://www.levistrauss.com/2021/04/27/levis-launches-virtual-stylist-tool/)

 #### Adidas speedfactory

 Adidas developed a digital twin-driven manufacturing process in their Speedfactory initiative.
 By creating digital twins of shoe designs, they were able to optimize production efficiency and customize footwear based on individual customer preferences.
 The digital twins enabled real-time monitoring and adjustments, resulting in faster production cycles and increased product personalization.
+[More about Adidas Speedfactory](https://www.adidas-group.com/en/innovation/speedfactory/)

 ##### References